Zamiell/typescript-faq/questions/prettier-argument.md

 - "I am now used to the way everything looks.
 And the fact that everything reorganizes itself into this style automatically saves me _so much time_.
 As I code, I constantly save the file to summon the autoformatter, which makes me able to code twice as fast as I used to."
 - "The entire codebase is much easier to read now, because everything has a consistent style."

-But the mind-bending part happens once you start working in and looking at other codebases.
+But the mind-bending part happens once you start working in other codebases.

 - "The new project that I am working on uses the same formatting tool.
 I immediately feel at home, because all of the code looks identical to the last project."
 - "Even though the projects were written by different people, it all looks like it was written by one person, which is great."